Police in Ontario, Quebec, N.B. make 46 arrests in anti-child porn operation

 Cpl.
 Stephane Esculier of the New Brunswick RCMP says two search warrants were executed in that province in conjunction with the operation and two people were arrested, but no charges have yet been laid.

-This report by the Canadian Press was first published on Dec.
+This report by The Canadian Press was first published Dec.
 1, 2023.